qingxu-thu/Home-FSLBM/README.md

 ## Project Overview

 This is the code release for "Kinetic Free-Surface Flows and Foams with Sharp Interfaces".
-The project implements HOME (Li et al. 2023) based free-surface flow and foam simulation based on the Lattice Boltzmann Method (LBM).

 ## Key Features